krish143434/docker-boto3/README.md

 Using the Boto3 Docker image
 ===================================

 A Docker image for running Boto3 scripts.
+[Use the docker image from here !](https://hub.docker.com/r/krish143434/boto3)

 Run